 To use the strategic plan template, just download it, fire up Excel then work through each tab in turn.
 The final tab will automatically output a beautifully formatted strategic plan that you can save, export, or even upload into our online strategy tool Cascade.

-What to expect in the strategic plan template?
+What to expect in the free strategic plan template?

 A few questions you should ask yourself to test your vision: